lum4chi/housing/README.md

 # Housing
 Data crawler & analysis tools to find housing.

-Instruction: crawl some data first, then use notebooks to explore data.
+Instruction: crawl some data first, then use notebooks to explore data. ⚠ **Crawl responsibly!** ⚠

 ## Requirements
 Install `pipenv` and run: